Kshitij031998/alexa-skills-kit-states-java/README.md

 Depending on what features you use from this SDK you also need to add dependencies to certain AWS SDKs dedicated to S3, DynamoDb or IoT.

 This SDK can __save you hundreds of lines of code__.
-See following examples where you can see how to manage state of your prepared POJO model (referred as _AlexaStateModel_) or just single values.
+See the following examples where you can see how to manage the state of your prepared POJO model (referred as _AlexaStateModel_) or just single values.

 ### Managing Alexa session state in _Alexa Session_